prdcr-gem/prdcr-gem/README.md

 ## Hi there 👋 I'm Geraldine
 Your fellow artist and hacker!
+COMPTIA SECT+ CERTIFIED!

 <!--
 **prdcr-gem/prdcr-gem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.